du82/nonograph/content/api.md

 # API Documentation

-Telegraph-rs provides a simple HTTP API for programmatically publishing articles.
+Nonograph provides a simple HTTP API for programmatically publishing articles.

 ## Publishing a Post